 The Virginia Beach Development Authority issues Industrial Revenue Bonds to provide financial assistance to private sector entities for the acquisition and construction of industrial and commercial facilities.
 Upon repayment of the bonds, ownership of the facilities transfers to the private-sector entity served by the bond issuance.
 Since these bonds are tax-exempt, the interest rates offered are significantly lower than traditional forms of financing.

 Fast-tracking streamlines permitting and construction so custom office buildings and industrial facilities can be built and operational in as little as six months.
 This is at least 50% less time than the typical non-fast-track construction time of 12 to 18 months or more.
 The Department of Economic Development will also assist fast-track companies in locating and setting up temporary training facilities at our Advanced Technology Center during construction so business operations can begin simultaneously with the move-in date.

-Planning and Community Development holds development project meetings every Thursday at the Municipal Center with all city departments and divisions involved in development review.
+Planning and Community Development holds development project meetings every Thursday with all city departments and divisions involved in development review.
 These meetings allow developers, consultants, and city staff to discuss projects and share ideas and concerns in an informal setting before large amounts of time and money are expended.

 City staff provides technical knowledge and explains city requirements and processes.
-Meetings may be held at any phase of a project – due diligence, pre-design, pre-submittal or post-review.
-To request a meeting, contact the Development Services Center at (757) 385-8277 or at email@example.com.
-For more information, click here.
+Meetings may be held at any phase of a project – due diligence, pre-design, pre-submittal, or post-review.
+For more information, contact the Development Services Center at (757) 385-8277 or firstname.lastname@example.org.

 Energy-Efficient Buildings Tax Reduction